-A “Four point home inspection” focuses on four key areas of concern in an apartment or house is Electric, Plumbing, Seepage/leakage, and Carpet area inspection.
+A “Four point home inspection” focuses on four key areas of concern in an apartment or house: is electric, plumbing, Seepage/leakage, and carpet area inspection.

 A four point home inspection is an evaluation of your home’s well-being.
 The homeowners who not want to go for a comprehensive home inspection can option out for Four point home inspection.
 Four point home inspection will provide you the snag or defects of plumbing, electric, etc work at home.
 The four home inspections also verify and provide the actual RERA carpet of an apartment or house.

-Following are the four aspects covers in four point home inspection
+Following are the four aspects covers in four point home inspection:

+From the Four point home inspection, the 1st is electric inspection.
 The potential for electrical faults is almost impossible to measure without technical help when there are hundreds or thousands of running feet of wire in an average home of 2,000 square feet.
 During the electrical inspection, the home inspector will look for loose wires, damaged sockets and circuits, overloaded breakers, burn marks on electric wires and fixtures, voltage fluctuations in sockets, the gauge of wire provided, etc. The home inspector will check for proper availability and functioning of earthing or GFCI protection in every room.

+From the Four point home inspection, the 2nd is plumbing inspection.
 There are several reasons the homeowners would like a specialist review of the plumbing system before possession of a flat or apartment.
 The home inspector will examine anywhere the water runs through the plumbing system in the house or home and provides snags or defects list.
 The home inspector will checks for damage or leaky faucets and shower head, blocked or clogged drains, all exposed pipes and concealed line, plumbing fixtures installation, water pressure, etc. in all bathrooms, kitchen, etc.

+From the Four point home inspection, the 3rd is Seepage/Leakage inspection.
 Damp and mold penetration because of water leakage can cause inflammation of the mouth, nasal stuffiness, irritation of the eyes, and even skin rashes.
 In the long term, Molds can also cause major chronic conditions, such as asthma and lung disease.
 So, it’s very necessary to check for any leakage/seepage/dampness issues before the move into your new home or house.
 During the seepage/leakage inspection, the home inspector will use a thermal camera to detect possible leakage/seepage issues.
 The home inspector will check the faulty or damaged internal plumbing, water tank leakage, Improper filling of tiles joints in bathrooms and kitchen, corrosion of pipes, clogged lines, etc. that can cause leakage/seepage issues in a home.

 RERA Carpet Area Inspection